 To some extent, recovery from alcohol addiction is much harder than recovering from addiction to other substances.
 This is because alcohol is everywhere, and associated with almost every social event that we might attend.
-A recovering crack addict is usually not bombarded by daily images and reminders of crack use, but it’s a definitely a different experience for an alcoholic.
+A person recovering from crack addiction is usually not bombarded by daily images and reminders of crack use, but it’s definitely a different experience for an alcoholic.

 1. Take a sober buddy with you.

 Having a sober friend can be a great source of accountability and support.
 He or she can empower you to refrain from drinking, especially when everybody else is holding a drink in their hands and the pressure is high.
 The two of you can also help each other have an enjoyable time while staying true to your commitment throughout the night.